Monthly Update: HIPAA Violations in December 2020

 New and Proposed Changes to HIPAA Law in December

+December wasn't just a big month for HIPAA enforcement.
+It also saw significant new and proposed changes to HIPAA law.
 One of the changes involved a bill intended to mitigate penalties for potential violations.
 Additionally, several significant changes to the HIPAA Privacy Rule were proposed.
 Keep reading to find out what these are and stay informed.

 New Bill Passed by Congress on December 19

 On December 9, the House of Representatives passed H.R.7898.
 The Senate followed on December 19, passing the bill into law.
 The new law amends the Health Information Technology for Economic and Clinical Health Act.
 It requires the Secretary of Health and Human Services to consider "recognized security practices of HIPAA-covered entities and business associates whenever they make determinations to issue fines or penalties.
 The bill should benefit covered entities and associates dealing with a security incident when they take steps to document their compliance with the HIPAA Security Rule.
 In this way, it hopes to promote better compliance and practices following potential data breaches and HIPAA violations.
 This law is a welcome sign to covered businesses that have taken steps to record their security compliance.
 Companies will also need to consider the impact of the law on any ongoing investigations.

 Changes to HIPAA Privacy Rule Proposed in December